eclipse/microprofile-telemetry/.github/ISSUE_TEMPLATE/00-use-case.md

 As a:

-- [ ] Application user/user of the configuration itself
+- [ ] Application user/user of the MicroProfile Telemetry itself
 - [ ] API user (application developer)
 - [ ] SPI user (container or runtime developer)
 - [ ] Specification implementer